-Pitt's Healthcare Advisory Group has for University-related travel, personal travel and commuting.
+Pitt's Healthcare Advisory Group has provided guidance for University-related travel, personal travel and commuting.

 Across operational postures, University-related travel should be kept to a minimum.
 If a University member is traveling when the University moves to an Elevated or High Risk Posture, the individual should contact either the University’s Travel Office (for domestic travel) or Pitt Global (for international travel) who may consult with the EOC for guidance on whether returning to their home campus is necessary and safe to do so.